 In 1882 he moved to Regina, North-West Territories.
 He practised law with W.C.
 Hamilton and was one of the Crown’s representatives who prosecuted Louis Riel.

-In 1883 he married Mary McVittie of Barrie, Ontario and in 1884 he was elected by acclamation the first Mayor of Regina.
+In 1883 Scott married Mary McVittie of Barrie, Ontario and in 1884 he was elected by acclamation the first Mayor of Regina.